zus-dev/q3docs/tutorials/client_server_time.md

-# How clinent and server time works?
+# How client and server time works?

 How `snap->serverTime` is set?